-A. A clearing and grading permit is required for a project that involves any of the following described in subsections (A\\(\frac{1}{2}\)) through (\frac{8.9}{2}\) of this section, except as provided for in subsection B of this section.
+A. A clearing and grading permit is required for a project that involves any of the following described in subsections A.1 through 9 of this section, except as provided for in subsection B of this section.
 In applying this section, the total proposal shall be considered.
-Any project that requires a permit shall also comply with applicable provisions of Chapter 24.06 BCC, BCC Title 20, and \(\frac{any\all}{any\all}\) other applicable city codes.
+Any project that requires a permit shall also comply with applicable provisions of Chapter 24.06 BCC, BCC Title 20, and all other applicable city codes.

-- 1. Any clearing, filling, or excavation in a critical area or critical area buffer; - 2.
-Fill and/or excavation totaling over 50 cubic yards.
-Quantities of fill and excavation are separately calculated and then added together, even if excavated material is used as fill on the same site; - 3.
-Creation or addition of 2,000 square feet, or greater, of new, replaced, or new plus replaced impervious hard surface area within a 1-year period; - 4.
-Over 1,000 square feet of clearing, as measured at the ground level within a 1-year period-Clearing includes disturbance of over 1,000 square feet at grade due to removal or pruning of trees; - 5.
-Construction or reconstruction of Arockeries and modular block walls over four feet in height as measured from the bottom of the base rock or block; - 5-6.
-Removal of more than 5 significant trees, as defined in LUC 20.50.046, now or as hereafter amended, within any 3-year period; - 6-7.
-Removal of more than 25 percent of the live crown of any significant tree, as defined in LUC 20.50.046, now or as hereafter amended, that is required to be preserved by a city code, plat

-Commented [TT25]: Revised to provide consistency with the NPDES Permit and clarification for project applicants.

-Commented [TT26]: Revised to provide consistency with the NPDES Permit.

-Commented [TT27]: Revised to provide clarification for project applicants.

-Commented [TT28]: Revised to provide clarification for project applicants and assist in monitoring tree removal.

-condition, or other requirement.
+1. Any clearing, filling, or excavation in a critical area or critical area buffer;

+2. Fill and/or excavation totaling over 50 cubic yards.
+Quantities of fill and excavation are separately calculated and then added together, even if excavated material is used as fill on the same site;

+3. Creation or addition of 2,000 square feet, or greater, of new plus replaced hard surface area within a 1-year period;

+4. Over 1,000 square feet of clearing, as measured at the ground level within a 1-year period;

+5. Construction or reconstruction of rockeries and modular block walls over four feet in height as measured from the bottom of the base rock or block;

+6. Removal of more than 5 significant trees, as defined in LUC 20.50.046, now or as hereafter amended, within any 3-year period;

+7. Removal of more than 25 percent of the live crown of any significant tree, as defined in LUC 20.50.046, now or as hereafter amended, that is required to be preserved by a city code, plat condition, or other requirement.
 The live crown is the crown of the tree containing live foliage.
 Pruning allowed by this subsection must be performed in accordance with applicable provisions of the Land Use Code;

-7.8.
-Any regrading or repaving of a parking lot used for stormwater detention; and
+8. Any regrading or repaving of a parking lot used for stormwater detention; and